 - Best when fresh, though leftover sauce, quinoa, and chickpeas can be stored separately in the refrigerator up to 4 days.
 Kale is best when (steamed) fresh.

-*Nutrition information is a rough estimate for 1 of 4 servings with sauce.
+*Nutrition information is a rough estimate calculated with sauce.

 *Prep/total time accounts for the quick soak chickpea method.
 Add 6-8 hours if soaking overnight.